victrme/i18n-quotes/README.md

-# A Quotes API used by Bonjourr
+# Quotes used by Bonjourr

 This API returns quotes in multiple languages, and other type of quotes: